robseb/rsyocto/doc/guides/9_customYoctoVersions.md

     </p>

     * Unzip the folder
-4. **Copy this folder into your *Intel Quartus Prime* FPGA project folder**
+3. **Copy this folder into your *Intel Quartus Prime* FPGA project folder**
-5. **Change the files of the SD-Card folder for your requirements**
+4. **Change the files of the SD-Card folder for your requirements**
-    * To allow to generate special Linux Distributions chnage the SD-Card folder as described in the [Designing of custom rsyoto versions](7_customVersions.md) guide
+    * To allow to generate special Linux Distributions change the SD-Card folder as described in the [Designing of custom rsyoto versions](7_customVersions.md) guide
-6. **Run the *rsyocto* build script with your Yocto-Project Linux files**
+5. **Run the *rsyocto* build script with your Yocto-Project Linux files**
-    * The "*makersyoctoSDImage.py*" Python script allow some specific attributes:
+    * The "*makersyoctoSDImage.py*" Python script allows some specific attributes:
     ````shell
     vm@yoctoBuntoX:~/Desktop/DE10NANOrsyocto/socfpgaPlatformGenerator$ python3 makersyoctoSDImage.py -h
     ##############################################################################